wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

     reference counting).
 Since people are using NumPy primarily for speed this would mean that even if we could have a working NumPy, no one would want to use it.
-Also, as soon as the execution crosses the ``cpyext`` boundary, it becomes invisible to the JIT.
+Also, as soon as the execution crosses the ``cpyext`` boundary, it becomes invisible to the JIT, which means the JIT has to assume the worst and deoptimize stuff away.

  2) NumPy uses many obscure documented and undocumented details of the CPython C-API.
 Emulating these is often difficult or impossible (e.g. we can't fix